 Artificial christmas trees have come a long way.
-There are upscale and well-made choices that mimic real trees amazingly well, and are even categorized by type of tree: Alpine Fir, New England Spruce, Oregon Pine, California Cedar, and many more.
-Then there are ones that are designed for a unique look, such as white, silver, black, or purple tinsel trees, upside down trees, spiral trees, and even metal sculpted trees.
-Artificial trees are available in heights to reach the top of cathedral ceilings, as well as in sizes ideal for decorative table-top centerpieces.
-Choices are available with or without lights, and pre-lit versions offer clear and multi-color light options.
+There are upscale and well-made choices that mimic real trees amazingly well, and are even categorized by type of trees like: Alpine Fir, New England Spruce, Oregon Pine, California Cedar, and many more.
+Then there are ones that are designed for a unique look, such as white, silver, black, purple tinsel trees, upside down trees, spiral trees, and even metal sculpted trees.
+Artificial trees are available in heights to reach the top of cathedral ceilings down to sizes ideal for decorative table-top centerpieces.
+Choices are available with or without lights and pre-lit versions offer clear and multi-color light options.

 Tree accessories include christmas ornaments, of course, as well as christmas tree skirts, power strip/surge protectors for lighting safety and longevity, lights if the tree does not include them, and tree storage bags or boxes that are dust and insect-proof for off-season protection.
 Stands are generally included with the trees.